MADLOUF/BDE-Project/README.md

 Setup of a data Pipeline between velib API and Google BigQuery

-The point of this project is to build a pipeline using Google Cloud (BigQuery, Airflow) that link velib's API and Google BigQuery.
+The point of this project is to build a pipeline using Google Cloud (BigQuery, Airflow) that link velib's API and Google BigQuery, while also formating the data from a semi-structured format to a structured format.

 Velib JSON  :
 https://velib-metropole-opendata.smoove.pro/opendata/Velib_Metropole/station_status.json